videoalchemy/JugglingMolecules/README.md

 			- Whichever arm is path following along body will have perlin noise generated organic branching.
 		- AND Particle System coming from dancer ALWAYS remains in contact with spiroLight
 		- where spiroLight is attracted to some point in the flow field that also guides the particles coming from Dancer
+	- **Dancer's Movement Also Affects Size and Brightness of SpiroLight**
+		- Use the Frame Differencing already used to inform the particle system
+		- The same threshold velocity which triggers particles also brightens and expands the SpiroLight

 - **SpiroLight Parameters and Controls:**
 	- Inner sphere of 3D Hypotrochoid: